seeebiii/projen-test/README.md

    You can also use `--language=javascript` which initializes the project using JavaScript instead of TypeScript.
    In `bin/cdk-npm-test.ts` you'll find the CDK app definition and in `lib/cdk-npm-test-stack.ts` you can find the stack definition.

-2. Add your new CDK construct as a dev dependency: `npm i -D <your-package-name>`
+2. Add your new CDK construct as a dev dependency: `npm i -D <your-package-name>`, e.g. `npm i -D projen-test`.

    **Take care** that the versions for all AWS CDK dependencies in `package.json` (e.g. for `aws-cdk` or `@aws-cdk/core`) are matching the version that you have specified in [.projenrc.js](.projenrc.js) under `cdkVersion`.
    Otherwise you'll see some funny compilation errors.